ossrs/oryx/README.md

 You have the option to modify the volumes for srs-stack and direct them to different directories.

 * `/data` The global data directory.
+    * `.well-known` The directory for Let's Encrypt ACME challenge.
+    * `config` The .env for password, srs/redis/nginx/prometheus config, and SSL files.
+    * `dvr` The dvr storage directory, save dvr files.
+    * `lego` The LEGO Let's Encrypt ACME challenge directory.
+    * `record` The record storage directory, save record files.
     * `redis` The redis data directory, the publish secret and record configuration.
-    * `config` The mgmt password and cloud configuration.
+    * `signals` The signals storage directory, save signal files.
-    * `record` The record storage directory, save record files.
+    * `upload` The upload storage directory, save upload files.
     * `vlive` The storage directory for virtual live, save video files.
+    * `vod` The storage directory for VoD, save video files.

 You can use environment variables to modify the settings.